About Air Rescue and Community Services

 Air Rescue Services Ltd was incorporated in February 2002 for the purpose of operating gaming machines to raise funds for distribution to charitable purposes.

 Air Rescue Services Ltd began operating in 2003 at two venues in Christchurch with a total of 36 gaming machines.
-It now operates 404 machines at 30 venues throughout Canterbury, the West Coast, Otago and Marlborough.
+It now operates 446 machines at 32 venues throughout the Canterbury, West Coast, Otago, Marlborough, Wellington and Auckland regions.
 (For full details, please refer to Member Venues)

-Net proceeds from the operation of gaming machines at Air Rescue Services Ltd's member venues are returned in the form of grants to charitable and community organisations in the Canterbury, West Coast, Otago and Marlborough regions of New Zealand.
-The company’s primary funding objective is to support rescue helicopter services in the Canterbury, West Coast, Otago and Marlborough regions.
+Net proceeds from the operation of gaming machines at Air Rescue Services Ltd's member venues are returned in the form of grants to charitable and community organisations in the Canterbury, West Coast, Otago, Marlborough, Wellington and Auckland regions of New Zealand.
+The company’s primary funding objective is to assist in the provision and development of rescue and medical equipment and services in the Canterbury, West Coast, Otago, Marlborough, Wellington and Auckland regions.
 However grants are also made to other community groups and organisations that qualify for grant assistance under the company’s legislated Authorised Purpose and it is to reflect this wider community involvement that in 2010, the company's trading identity was extended to Air Rescue and Community Services.

 Air Rescue and Community Services operates in accordance with the Gambling Act 2003, and is governed by the New Zealand Department of Internal Affairs.

 Air Rescue and Community Services conducted an annual review of its criteria, methods, systems and policies for the distribution of net proceeds on 29th September 2017.